Blackstone LaunchPad Sprints

 The LaunchPad Sprints programme consists of four entrepreneurship sessions run over a number of weeks during and outside of term.
 The purpose of the programme is to introduce entrepreneurship and startup practices to individuals and teams who are interested in entrepreneurship, social enterprise and other startup initiatives.

 Our inaugural Sprint began in November 2016 and comprised eight teams.
-Our next Sprint will take place in July 2017.
+Our next Sprint will take place in autumn 2017.

 LaunchPad Sprints 2017 - Social Entrepreneurship Edition

-Our next LaunchPad Sprints will be run in July, 2017 and will be open to individuals.
-The LaunchPad Sprints will take place over two weeks (four daytime sessions) from July 4th to July 14th.
+Our next LaunchPad Sprints will be run in autumn, 2017 and will be open to individuals and team and will take place over two weeks (four daytime sessions).

 About the launchpad sprints